reportportal/service-auto-analyzer/README.md

 **ANALYZER_HTTP_PORT** - by default "5001", the http port for checking status of the analyzer.
 It is used when you run the analyzer without Docker and uwsgi.
 If you use Docker, you will use the port 5001 and remap it to the port you want.
 If you use wsqgi for running the analyzer, you can remap the port with --http :5000 parameter in cmd or app.ini.

-**ANALYZER_FILE_LOGGING_PATH** - by default "/tmp/config.log", the file for logging what's happeining with the analyzer.
+**ANALYZER_FILE_LOGGING_PATH** - by default "/tmp/config.log", the file for logging what's happenning with the analyzer.

 # Environmental variables for constants, used by algorithms: